 Spare some time to visit these 10 photo spots in Hanoi the next time you visit to bring home some sublime pictures to make your friends back home jelly.

-For even more beautiful locations in Vietnam, check out:
+For even more beautiful locations in Hanoi, check out: